Why Ed-tech Startups Don't Scale

 ---

 Take Udemy, for example: it’s a peer-to-peer marketplace.
 From a product design perspective, it’s no different from eBay, or Uber.
 It’s the startup class of the early 2000s.
-And, most critically, only a $2 billion market cap.
-Hardly generational.
+And, most critically, a billion market cap that fell off a cliff in the last few years.
+Interestingly and specularly, after years staying in the same market cap class, when Duolinguo finally decided to lean into what truly works for them and started optimizing for long term usage rather than long term memory retention, it increased its valuation by an order of magnitude.

-You’ll either find companies with high PMF that never scale beyond their initial successes (eg. Uniwhere), or companies that can scale but can’t achieve high PMF because regional players will always build better products — and better products on a smaller scale will inevitably monetize better.
+In education, you’ll either find companies with high PMF that never scale beyond their initial successes (eg. Uniwhere), or companies that can scale but can’t achieve high PMF because regional players will always build better products — and better products on a smaller scale will inevitably monetize better.
+You’ll also find a lot of distracting entertainment masquerading as education.

-In a nutshell, you have to deal with a balkanization of ed-tech products.
+This is why the ed-tech landscape is highly balkanized and, for founders, has so far been largely unrewarding.
 It’s too capital-intensive to compete when the upside is so low and the likelihood of global success so minuscule.

 It's just so hard that no one has yet.